Independent Advisory Council

 - Ms Sue Salthouse

-The IAC is supplemented by five Expert Advisers, also engaged 01 July 2017 for a period of three years:
+From 1 July 2017, the Advisory Council has been supplemented by five Expert Advisers, engaged for a period of three years:

 - Mr Ross Joyce, CEO Australian Federation of Disability Organisations

 - Ms Therese Sands, Director Disabled People’s Organisations Australia